So you want to have an event in Lunt Basement or James House…

 Lunt Basement and James House are both PUBLIC spaces.
 You cannot hold a party in a public space.
 An event is a planned public or social occasion in which the focus is on art or music.

-Music/Arts in Lunt or James House: If you plan to have alcohol present at your event in Lunt or James House, complete the application for an Arts/Music event and send to JSAAPP via email at email@example.com.
+Music/Arts in Lunt or James House: If you plan to have alcohol present at your event in Lunt or James House, see this page for info.
 Please note that you may not collect money

 for admission or at an event where alcohol is being served.
 Events with alcohol are only open to members of the tri-college community.